5 Mistakes Raspberry Pi Beginners Should Avoid

 Speaking of knowing your limits, there’s really no reason to solder anything directly to the larger Pi models (the Pi zero is another story though).
 Instead, use HAT expansions that sit on the GPIO array , or a breakout cable that allows you to work with a breadboard instead.
 For more permanent projects, a perma-proto board lets you solder components into place, then snaps onto the GPIO pins.

 As with any computer, shorting the wrong GPIO pins can render your Raspberry Pi a credit card-sized piece of rubbish.
 Sure, it might be an inexpensive computer, but its innate charm would make this a tragic moment.

 An understanding of soldering and electronics would be vital before proceeding with any project that requires a soldering iron!

 As you can see, there are a few steps you need to take to ensure successful operation on your Raspberry Pi.
 Just remember that while this is a low cost computer, it should not be treated as such.
 Don’t buy cheap hardware, make sure it has the power it needs, and treat it with respect.

 Have you run into any beginner issues with your Raspberry Pi?
-How did you overcome them?
-Tell us about it in the comments.
+Here’s how to fix a Raspberry Pi that won’t boot

 Image Credit: studiovin via Shutterstock.com, Multicherry via Wikimedia Commons